 Web Stories offer a particularly immersive user experience and provide content creators with new ways to make their content interesting for users, thereby also improving the user experience.

 Differences between Web Stories and social media stories: longevity and SEO effect

 Google hasn't simply copied the story format from social media.
 Google Web Stories offer users not only an interactive visual format but also many other advantages that have a direct impact on SEO and, in turn, on traffic and conversion rates.

-In contrast to the mostly short-lived social media stories, Google Web Stories remain in the search results and don't disappear after a certain period of time.
-Also, users don't need to use a specific app to view Web Stories.
-They appear organically in mobile search results on Google Chrome.
+Unlike the usually short-lived social media stories, Google Web Stories do not disappear after a certain period of time, but remain in the search results.
+Also, users don't have to use a specific app to see the stories.
+They appear organically in the mobile search results on Google Chrome.